 Matt Steichen has been the sports editor at the Farmington Independent and Rosemount Town Pages since 2007.
 He holds a bachelor’s degree in journalism and mass communications from Briar Cliff University in Sioux City, Iowa.
 He has previously been a sports writer at the Sioux City Journal and Le Mars Daily Sentinel and the sports editor at the Austin Daily Herald.

 - Member for

 By the end of Friday night's season opener at Irish Stadium, the only question was whether Rosemount would complete its first shutout since the 2009 season.
-The eighth-ranked (Class 5A) Irish allowed Burnsville a late touchdown, but still rolled to a 38-7 South Suburban Conference victory.
+The eighth-ranked (Class 5A) Irish allowed Burnsville to score a touchdown with seven seconds left, then celebrated a 38-7 South Suburban Conference victory.
 Senior quarterback Nate LeMoine ran 65 yards for a touchdown on the first play from scrimmage and the Irish, now 2-0, led the rest of the way.